 The shortlisted options for pathology labs centralisation

-The shortlisted options are given in the West Yorkshire Association of Acute Trusts Pathology Collaboration Group document, ‘Creating a pathology network for West Yorkshire and Harrogate Scoring criteria and shortlisted models – 8 August 2019’.
+The shortlisted options for Blood Sciences and Microbiology hubs were given in the West Yorkshire Association of Acute Trusts Pathology Collaboration Group document, ‘Creating a pathology network for West Yorkshire and Harrogate Scoring criteria and shortlisted models – 8 August 2019’.

 This explains that: